y4nnis/chouetteslistes/README.md

-# Friendlychat for Flutter
+# ChouettesListes

-This is the source code for the end of the Flutter FriendlyChat UI codelab.
+This is the source code for the flutter ChouettesListes app

-It is the starting point of the Flutter FriendlyChat UI codelab.